Justincisive/Aussienomics/content/posts/ghost-oracle-free.md

 toc: false
 ---

 Have you ever wanted to run your own newsletter, with your own domain, but didn't want to fork out for a virtual private server (VPS) or a paid Substack plan?
-I certainly did, so here's a simple how-to guide in case anyone else has the same idea.
+I certainly did; if you're like me, here's a simple how-to guide.

 ## Step 1: Buy a domain name
-If you don't already own a domain name the cheapest place I've found is through [Cloudflare](https://www.cloudflare.com/products/registrar/), which will also host your DNS for free (yay!).
+If you don't already own a domain name the cheapest place I've found is [Cloudflare](https://www.cloudflare.com/products/registrar/), which will also host your DNS for free.

 ## Step 2: Sign up for Oracle Cloud
 Head over to [Oracle Cloud](https://www.oracle.com/cloud/free/) and register for an account.
 You'll need a credit card to complete the sign up process but you won't be charged, nor will you be charged in the future -- we're going to stay well within the limits of the *Always Free* plan.